 VOLUNTARY MEASURES – ECHO PROGRAM:

-The 2021 voluntary vessel slowdown in Swiftsure Bank will begin on June 1.
-Haro Strait and Boundary Pass could begin as early as June 1, depending on SRKW presence.
-We will send a CL notifying members when slowdown in those areas begins.
+The 2022 voluntary vessel slowdown at Swiftsure Bank will begin on June 1.
+The slowdown at Haro Strait and Boundary Pass could also begin as early as June 1, depending on SRKW presence.
+We will send a CL notifying members when the slowdown in these areas begins.

 HARO STRAIT AND BOUNDARY PASS (29.6NM):

-The goal for the 2021 season is a participation rate of more than 90% of all vessels transiting the areas.
-Haro Strait and Boundary Pass are key foraging areas for SRKWs, and emerging research shows that Swiftsure Bank is also an important area for these whales.
+The goal for 2022 is to attain a participation rate of at least 90% of all vessels transiting Haro Strait and Boundary Pass, which are key foraging areas for SRKWs, and 80% for the outbound lanes at Swiftsure, which recent rsearch shows is also an important area for these whalles.

-Last year, thanks to the participation of the shipping industry, underwater sound intensity was reduced by nearly 50% during the ECHO Program’s voluntary slowdown initiatives.
+Last year, thanks to the participation of the shipping industry, these participation goals were met, and underwater sound intensity was reduced by approximately 50% during the ECHO Program’s voluntary slowdown initiatives.
 We thank members for their continuing commitments to the protection and recovery of these whales.

 Pilotage Cost Reimbursement:

-For this season, extra pilotage costs that are incurred for transits participating in the voluntary slowdown trial will be reimbursed directly from the Port of Vancouver to the Pacific Pilotage Authority.
-Invoices to participants will indicate that extra costs are being covered by TC/ VFPA, and you will not have to handle those costs directly.
+In 2022, extra pilotage costs that are incurred for transits participating in the voluntary slowdown trial will again be reimbursed directly from the Port of Vancouver to the Pacific Pilotage Authority.
+Invoices to participants will again indicate that extra costs are being covered by TC/ VFPA, and you will not have to handle those costs directly.

-In addition to the above voluntary measures under the ECHO program, Transport Canada and the Department of Fisheries and Oceans have adopted a series of governmental mandatory measures to address other threats to SRKWs, including fishing, whale watching and navigation at large (applicable to all types of vessels).
+In addition to the above voluntary measures under the ECHO program, Transport Canada and the Department of Fisheries and Oceans have adopted a series of governmental mandatory measures to address other threats to SRKWs (Click for details), including fishing, whale watching and navigation at large (applicable to all types of vessels).

-As part of these mandatory governmental measures, the following prohibition will apply to commercial vessels.
-We anticipate these measures to be the same as the past several years and coordinates can be found HERE.
+As part of these mandatory governmental measures, the following prohibitions will apply to commercial vessels.

-The Canadian government has established three Interim Sanctuary Zones which are considered refuges for whales.
+The Canadian government has established two Interim Sanctuary Zones which are considered refuges for whales.
+These locations are unchanged from previous years.

 OFF THE SOUTHWEST COAST OF PENDER ISLAND: